Free weights are often regarded as the most effective way of building muscle and improving your overall fitness.

 In order to reap the most benefit of strength training with resistance, it is ideal to use both barbells and dumbbells in your training.

-Barbells are best for lower body exercises, to build strength, and the lift heavier weights.
+Barbells are best for lower body exercises, to build strength and lift heavier weights.

 Dumbbells are best for those who are rehabbing from an injury, for upper body exercises that have more mobility requirements, and to increase the number of variations you can perform on any given exercise.